José Berríos: 2018: All-Star season

 Berríos began 2018 in Minnesota's starting rotation and made his first start of the 2018 season on April 1, 2018.
 He pitched a complete game three-hit shutout (the first of his career) against the Baltimore Orioles, with 6 strikeouts, leading the Twins to a 7–0 win.
 Berrios tied his career high 11 strikeouts on April 12, 2018, in a 4–0 win over the Chicago White Sox.
 On April 18, 2018, Berríos finished with five strikeouts and no walks in seven scoreless innings for Minnesota in a game played in his native Puerto Rico before a sold-out crowd at the Hiram Bithorn Stadium.
 Berrios became only the second Puerto Rican pitcher to start a regular-season MLB game at Hiram Bithorn; the first being Javier Vazquez, who made four starts there in 2003 with the Montreal Expos.
-His second career complete game came on June 7th against the Chicago White Sox, he became the 9th Twins pitcher to pitch a complete game and strikeout at least 10 batters without allowing a walk.
+His second career complete game came on June 7 against the Chicago White Sox, he became the 9th Twins pitcher to pitch a complete game and strikeout at least 10 batters without allowing a walk.

 Owning an 8–7 record with a 3.54 ERA over 18 starts, Berríos was named to the 2018 MLB All-Star Game.
-He was the only Twin selected to participate in the all-star game.
+He was the only representative selected from the Twins to participate in the All-Star Game.
 In the All-Star Game, Berríos pitched one scoreless 5th inning, earning a hold in the game.
 Berríos finished the season with 12–11 record with a 3.84 ERA and 202 strikeouts over 32 starts, leading the league in complete games and complete game shutouts.